California starts review of new AES Huntington Beach power plant

-AES wants to build two natural gas-fired, combined-cycle plants on a 28.6-acre site located within the existing footprint of the existing Huntington Beach facility about 30 miles south of Los Angeles.
+AES wants to build two natural gas-fired, combined-cycle plants on a 28.6-acre site located within the existing footprint of the existing Huntington Beach facility about 30 miles (48 km) south of Los Angeles.

 The California Energy Commission said in a release late Thursday the estimated capital cost of the project would be from $500 to $550 million.
 Power traders noted that cost was low and may only pay for one of the two combined cycle facilities AES is looking to build.